robohydra/robohydra/docs/0.3/index.md

 <div class="message warning">
   <img src="/static/img/dialog-warning.png"/>

-  <strong>Oi!</strong> If you're using an updated version from GitHub,
+  <strong>Oi!</strong> This is documentation is for an older version
-  or want to see how the next version of RoboHydra will be, go to the
-  <a href="../0.4">updated documentation</a>.
+  of RoboHydra.
+Unless you know you're using version 0.3, please read the <a href="../">documentation for the latest version</a>.
 </div>

 <div class="message info">